 When you commercialize your works

 When you commercialize your works by publishing them with for-profit or non-profit publishers, you can reserve the right to publicly archive your work.
-From its meager beginnings over 20 years ago, the efforts to provide greater visibility to academic research is finally gaining critical mass.
 Nearly all major publishers, commercial and non-profit, now provide the right to publicly archive a copy of your work.
 Publisher policies are the easiest because they apply to all authors and they don't require that you do anything extra at the time you negotiate your contract.
 But if your publisher doesn't have a policy, or it doesn't go as far as you would like, you need only ask for the right to publicly archive.
 If there are any costs involved, your grant funding or institutional sources may provide resources specifically for this purpose.
 In fact, some funders now require that any paper published from research supported with grant funds be publicly archived as a condition of the award of the grant.